Aiguillon, Lot-et-Garonne

-Aiguillon (/fr/; Gulhon) is a commune of the Lot-et-Garonne department in southwestern France.
-It lies near the confluence of the rivers Lot and Garonne.
+Aiguillon (/fr/; Gulhon) is a commune and bastide town of the Lot-et-Garonne department in southwestern France.
+It lies near the confluence of the rivers Lot and Garonne and not far from the confluence of the Baïse and the Garonne between Agen and Tonneins.
 Aiguillon station has rail connections to Agen, Langon and Bordeaux.

 The organist and composer Marc de Ranse (1881–1951) was born in Aiguillon.

 History

 Attached to the English crown in 1318, it was conquered by Du Guesclin in 1370.
-The future Jean II conducted a large-scale but unsuccessful siege of the place in 1346.
+The future Jean II conducted a large-scale but unsuccessful siege of the town in 1346.

 In 1599 it was converted into a duchy of its own.